Sushmitha-Katti/EVA-4/Session14/README.md

    That's all:hugs: We got around  400k fg-bg, 400k fg-bg-mask, 400k depth images:innocent:

-   ## But was it that simple as above?
+   ## But, was it that simple as above?
 Not at all.
 That was just a brief.
-Lets look each steps in detail:man_technologist:
+Lets look at each steps in detail:man_technologist:

    ### **:small_orange_diamond: Collecting 100 Background images**